How to maintain a good credit score

 2. Stay below your credit limit

-3. Maintain credit history with older credit cards
+3. Maintain your credit history with older credit cards

 4. Apply for new credit only as needed

-You may want to consider what credit you need before applying for a new card.
-Multiple credit applications in a short period of time could have a negative impact on your score.
+You may want to consider what credit you actually need before applying for a new card.
+Responsible credit card use can play a significant role in your overall credit health.
+But multiple credit applications in a short period of time could have a negative impact on your scores.

-If you’re unsure whether you’ll be offered a card, some lenders offer a pre-approval option.
-That includes Capital One.
-You can see whether you’re pre-approved for some cards with no impact to your credit score, and it only takes a few minutes.
+If you’re unsure you’ll be offered a card, lenders like Capital One offer pre-approval options.
+By using these tools, you can see whether you’re pre-approved for various cards.
+There’s no impact on your credit scores and it only takes a few minutes.

 5. Check your credit reports for errors

-Proactively checking your credit report for errors is another way to help maintain a good score.
+Proactively checking your credit reports for errors is another helpful habit.
 You may be doing everything right, but others may not.
-And errors can potentially hurt your credit scores.
+And errors or fraudulent activities can potentially hurt your credit scores.